jessuni/shikwasa/README.md

    })
    ```

-  If `container` has any child nodes, it will be cleared before Shikwasa mounts.
+  Any child nodes inside `container` will be cleared upon the time Shiwkasa mounts.

 4. If you use module system, import like this: